-Located in the beautiful Fresh Pond of Cambridge, a short drive from downtown Boston, Olympia Fencing Center offers seasonal camps during all schools vacations, for beginners or advanced fencers.
+Now with two locations, in the beautiful Fresh Pond of Cambridge, and another one right in the heart of Newton Highlands, Olympia Fencing Center offers seasonal camps during all school vacations, for all ages and levels.

-Olympia is the regional premier choice for foreign fencers who travel for vacation, work or study.
+Olympia is the regional premiere choice for foreign fencers who travel for vacation, work or study.

-Over the years we welcomed students from Italy, Hungary, China, Romania, Qatar, France, Egypt, Korea and many other countries, we made friends and continue to stay in touch on social media or whenever we travel to competitions.
+Over the years we welcomed students from Italy, Hungary, China, Romania, Qatar, France, Egypt, Korea, and many other countries.
+We made worldwide friends whom we’re always happy to meet during our international annual seasons.

 The campers will learn about the Olympic sport of fencing in a fun and safe environment.

 All fencing equipment is provided.

 Our experienced coaches will teach you to hold a sword and the tricks of the first touch!

 All our coaches are United States Fencing Association professional members, CORI verified, with extensive experience working with children.

 Our large facility includes 15 electrical fencing strips, changing rooms, view area for parents, homework station, kitchen space (fridge, coffee maker), AC.

 Every child brings home a camp T-shirt and lots of great memories!